dimplejaiswal/thepeaks/README.md

 -   Special bookmark util to set the bookmark data and get the bookmark data
 -   Add and Remove Bookmark with animation

+## PWA

+-   Added service worker support using workbox
+-   It can precache js,css and other images
+-   It can cache index.html and other api's
+-   It will work offline

 ## Details

 -   `tools` - Webpack configuration for dev as well as production mode.